Andrey-OG/Andrey-OG/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on FastAPI App
 - 🌱 I’m currently learning FastAPI
 - 📫 How to reach me: https://t.me/PyDrey
 - ⚡ Fun fact: Once I drove 100 kilometers in one bike ride🚴